 During my health coaching sessions many people ask about healthy foods including oils.
-Sesame oil and olive oil come up in conversation frequently because of their benefits.
+Sesame oil vs olive oil comes up in conversation frequently because of their benefits.
 The questions quickly lead to this one, is sesame oil better than olive oil?

-Olive oil is better than sesame oil due to its higher percentage of vitamins and minerals.
-Olive oil contains some nutrients sesame oil doesn’t like potassium, iron and calcium.
-Olive oil provides more vitamin E than sesame oil.
-Olive oil has a slightly stronger, more favorable flavor and costs less than sesame oil.
+Olive oil and sesame oil are both healthy oils but olive has a higher percentage of vitamins and minerals.
+It contains some nutrients sesame oil doesn’t like potassium, iron and calcium.
+It provides more vitamin E than sesame oil.
+It has a slightly stronger, more favorable flavor and costs less than sesame oil.

 This article will include a side-by-side nutrient and fat comparison of the two oils.
 I’ll examine how each oil is processed and their differences.
 In addition, I’ll take a close look at their tastes, whether one can substitute for the other, prices and health benefits.

 I’ve purchased, researched and consumed both of these oils prior to, during and sometimes after writing this article.